 The Board of the RACI awards the Cornforth Medal, a bronze relief medal bearing the words “For a Thesis on Chemical Research” commemorating the work of Sir John Cornforth AC CBE FRS.
 The medal is designed to give recognition of outstanding achievement in chemistry and to promote chemical communication.

-One medal will be awarded annually to a full RACI member (MRACI) who is judged to have completed the most outstanding PhD thesis in a branch of chemistry, chemical science or chemical technology under the auspices of an Australian University and whose degree has been approved, but not necessarily conferred, in the previous 13 months.
+The medal is awarded to the candidate who is judged to have completed the most outstanding PhD thesis in a branch of chemistry, chemical science or chemical technology under the auspices of an Australian University and whose degree has been approved, but not necessarily conferred, in the previous 13 months.
 There shall not be a dual award.
 If the committee considers that none of the theses submitted reach an appropriate standard, no award will be made.

-Submission: Emailed in a single PDF document to firstname.lastname@example.org for the attention of Robyn Taylor.
+Please email in a single PDF document to firstname.lastname@example.org for the attention of Robyn Taylor no later than 25 August 2017.
 Receipt will be acknowledged by return email.

 The decision of the judges will be subject to the approval of the RACI Board.
 The Board decision is final and no discussions or correspondence will be entered into.